May 68 was one of the most important events of the current French Republic. Why was May 68 so decisive in the evolution of society?

 II.
 The analysis of May 68

-May 68 was for Bourdieu a moment where was suspended the adhesion to the established order.
-The discovery of the arbitrariness, which founded the established order, provokes an unprecedented moment, where the men become aware of this arbitrariness and decide to leave it, or at least to suspend it
+May 68 is analyzed by Bourdieu as a suspension of the adhesion to the established order.
+The discovery of the arbitrariness, which founded the established order, provokes an unprecedented moment, where the men become aware of this arbitrariness and decide to leave it, or at least to suspend it.

 Deleuze and Guattari write as for them that “May 68 did not take place”, that is to say that “the French society showed a radical impotence to operate a subjective reconversion at the collective level, such as 68 required it”.